 Another aspect that destroys transparency and effectively hides the realities outlined in earlier sections of this article, is the use of excessive rebranding.

 Re-branding refers to the practice of offering the exact same product (here: walk-in tubs) under many different names.
 You might be reading the reviews for one tub and get a very favorable impression of this model, and then you read the reviews for another tub and think it sounds like a terrible design, when in actuality the two tubs you are reading about might very well be the exact same model offered under different names.

 Here are screenshots of a Spa World Tub that sellers have posted online under different names.

-Would you have recognized that the three tubs featured below are the same tub?
-Probably not, certainly not with a high degree of certainty.
+Would you have recognized that the three tubs featured above are the same tub?
+Probably not, and certainly not with a high degree of certainty.

-Homeability.com is opposed to the use of re-branding practices for products such as specialized bathtubs that a vulnerable layer in our society, the elderly and persons with disabilities, rely on on a daily basis for their safety, comfort, and independence.
-Many products that are specially designed for seniors and/or persons with disabilities aren’t showcased in local stores, so people are forced to rely solely on online reviews to determine if a product is good or not.
+Homeability.com is opposed to the use of re-branding practices for products, such as specialized bathtubs, that a vulnerable layer in our society: the elderly and persons with disabilities, rely on on a daily basis for their safety, comfort, and independence.
+Many products that are specially designed for seniors and persons with disabilities aren’t showcased in local stores, so people are forced to rely solely on online reviews to determine if a product is good or not.

 The Homeability Advice™

 We believe it is safe to assume that the person, or persons, who created the first walk-in tub set off to create this product for ALL the right reasons and they should be commended for that.
 Some people do find benefit from a walk-in tub in the short term when the first signs of balance problems emerge.
 Unfortunately, it is oftentimes the case that a solution that fixes one problem can inadvertently cause others, which is case with these types of tubs.
 To learn more about the problems with walk-in tubs, visit: Buying a Walk-in Tub – Your Biggest Mistake?